ekamater/Ensemble-Framework-For-Text-Classification/README.md

 **OR**

-Citation: Kamateri, E.; Salampasis, M. An Ensemble Framework for Text Classification.
+Kamateri, E.; Salampasis, M. An Ensemble Framework for Text Classification.
 Information 2025, 16, x. https://doi.org/10.3390/xxxxx

 ## Requiquirements
 The python environment we used for running all jupyter notebooks and training the Bi-LSTM and other classifiers is Python3.